MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-remove.md

 This sequence of steps will remove all Event Hubs resources, including clusters, namespaces, event hubs, and the resource provider.

-To remove Event Hubs and all related resources created by users, please perform the following steps:
+To remove Event Hubs and all related resources created by users, complete the following steps:

 1. Sign in to the Azure Stack Hub administrator portal.
 2. Select **Marketplace Management** on the left.